cbrnr/sleepecg/doc/source/heartbeat_detection.md

 detection = detect_heartbeats(ecg, fs)
 ```

+For best results, we recommend a sampling frequency of at least 100 Hz.
+Please note that the algorithm will return similar results regardless of the scaling of the data.

 ## Performance evaluation
 All code used for performance evaluation is available in [`examples/benchmark`](https://github.com/cbrnr/sleepecg/tree/main/examples/benchmark).
 The used package versions are listed in [`requirements-benchmark.txt`](https://github.com/cbrnr/sleepecg/blob/main/examples/benchmark/requirements-benchmark.txt).